Above: AMY ELIZABETH | ANGEL IN BLUE | Screen print. 56cm x 76cm

-The Women’s Library is proud to announce our second Herland exhibition will open on International Women’s Day 2020.
-This exhibition, herland II – our land, curated by Freÿa Black, will show work by Australian women artists who respond to the question “How will Women instigate positive change for our land?”.
-The exhibition runs from 8 March – 4 April 2020.
+The Women’s Library’s second Herland exhibition opened on International Women’s Day 2020.
+This exhibition, Herland II – Our Land, curated by Freÿa Black, shows work by Australian women artists who responded to the question “How will Women instigate positive change for our land?”.

 But there is no Herland II.
 The only land we have is this land.
 If we destroy this land there is no plan(net) B, no escape route and no way to go back and undo the damage.

 In 2019 we witnessed the beginning of change and a shift in the broader consciousness such as the closure of the controversial climb of the Anangu Peoples’ sacred monolith Uluru, school children striking in the streets worldwide — wowing us with their fears and passionate cries to stop and revive our planet so that we may survive and one young girl said ‘How dare you’ to the leaders of the world.
 But amidst these demonstrations of change we also continue to witness the devastation of our land, our planet.